- Where are the eligible locations?

 7. Do I need to provide my bank account details again?

-If you have already lodged your bank account details with Human Services for the WIP – Doctor Stream (or previously for the General Practice Rural Incentives Program [GPRIP]), you do not need to lodge your bank account details again.
+If you have already lodged your bank account details with Services Australia for the WIP – Doctor Stream (or previously for the General Practice Rural Incentives Program [GPRIP]), you do not need to lodge your bank account details again.

-After achieving the required number of active quarters for payment, Human Services will automatically determine a payment amount and deposit the amount into the medical practitioner’s nominated bank account.
-If the medical practitioner has not nominated a bank account, Human Services will write to the medical practitioner requesting bank details be provided.
+After achieving the required number of active quarters for payment, Services Australia will automatically determine a payment amount and deposit the amount into the medical practitioner’s nominated bank account.
+If the medical practitioner has not nominated a bank account, Services Australia will write to the medical practitioner requesting bank details be provided.
 Medical practitioners must provide bank details within 60 calendar days of the date of that letter, otherwise they will not be eligible to receive that payment.

 IMPORTANT NOTE: it is the medical practitioner’s responsibility to ensure that bank account details are up to date at all times to facilitate payments.